federicoviscomi/integrator-ngx-json-schema/README.md

 export class AppModule { }
 ```

-Note that you have to import both the main JsonSchemaFormModule and a separate framework module (in this example, MaterialDesignFrameworkModule).
+Note that you have to import both the main JsonSchemaFormModule and a separate framework module (in this example, Bootstrap3DesignFrameworkModule).

 The framework module is listed in your imports section twice, once by itself (to load the framework's components) and again in the JsonSchemaFormModule.forRoot() function (to load the framework's service and tell Angular JSON Schema Form to use it).

 Four framework modules are currently included:

-* MaterialDesignFrameworkModule — Material Design
 * Bootstrap3FrameworkModule — Bootstrap 3
 * Bootstrap4FrameworkModule — Bootstrap 4
 * NoFrameworkModule — plain HTML (for testing)